kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->

+No, unless there are applicable `ResourceClaims`.
+In that case they will be enforced and may cause unexpected eviction of large number of pods.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?